WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 	- Select Start > All Programs > Git > GitBash

-- If you are not using a WCCI laptop, please goto <mark>https://git-scm.com/downloads</mark> and download and install the latest version of GitBash.
+- If you are not using a WCCI laptop, please go to <mark>https://git-scm.com/downloads</mark> and download and install the latest version of GitBash.

 ## GitBash cont.

 <div float="right"><img src="./resources/Git8.png" /></div>

-- To navigate through GitBash, we use dos command line.
+- To navigate through GitBash, we use DOS command line.

 - We want to navigate to the folder in Visual Studio where our <mark>HelloWorld</mark> program resides.

-- Type the following: cd documents > cd Visual\ Studio\ 2015 > cd Projects > cd HelloWorld
+- Type the following: cd documents > cd Visual\ Studio\ 2017 > cd Projects > cd HelloWorld

 ## GitBash cont.